Chlamydia Discharge: What Does It Look & Smell Like?

 Table of Contents

-Chlamydia is a common sexually transmitted infection (STI).
+Chlamydia is a common sexually transmitted infection (STIs).
 It is caused by bacteria that is passed on through sexual contact with infected semen or vaginal fluid.

-Men and women with chlamydia don’t usually have symptoms.
+Men and women with chlamydia infection don’t usually have symptoms.
 This means they don’t know they’ve got it, often for long periods of time.
-If left untreated, chlamydia can spread between sexual partners, leading to more-serious health problems.
+If left untreated, a chlamydia infection can spread between sexual partners, leading to more-serious health problems.

 Chlamydia treatment has a high success rate, and symptoms usually resolve within 1-2 weeks of completing the course of antibiotics.